darthoctopus/Fildem-v2/README.md

 ![Fildem](https://user-images.githubusercontent.com/19943481/95288612-1d272a80-083f-11eb-9400-be88f61e054d.png)

 This project is a fork of Fildem V1.
-Due to the original creator abandoning the project, I've decided to keep this project upto-date.
+Due to the original creator abandoning the project, I've decided to keep this project up to date.
 View current plans and ideas at https://github.com/Weather-OS/Fildem-v2/discussions.

 You can also bring a HUD menu with Alt + Space (on Xorg).